Giving Up On Life: What It Means For Your Mental Health

 Make amends in relationships

 If you have been having conflicts in your marriage or relationship, you can start to make amends.
 Some people choose couples therapy as a format for receiving support.
-A marriage counselor can help you address concerns and guide you in making healthy decisions.
+A couples counselor can help you address concerns and guide you in making healthy decisions.

 Save money